Azure/azure-event-hubs-for-kafka/tutorials/AMQP-and-Kafka-interop.md

 When sending an event via HTTPS, the event body is the POSTed content, which is also treated as uninterpreted bytes.

-It is easy to achieve the same state in a Kafka producer or consumer by using the provided BytesSerializer and BytesDeserializer:
+It is easy to achieve the same state in a Kafka producer or consumer by using the provided ByteArraySerializer and ByteArrayDeserializer:

 ```java
     // Kafka byte producer